hmrc/mobile-help-to-save/README.md

 If there is a problem obtaining the user-specific data then the user field will be omitted and the other fields will still be returned (as opposed to an error response being returned).

+## Testing

+To run the tests in this repository:

+    sbt test it:test

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")